 Contingency

-(con·tin·gen·cy) nouna future event or circumstance which is possible but cannot be predicted with certainty.
+a future event or circumstance which is possible but cannot be predicted with certainty.

 ‘Contingency,’ Digital Illustration, 2025.

-Displayed at C2E2 Lounge, 2025.
+Displayed at C2E2 Lounge, April 2025.

-In the past year, I found myself at a lot of different crossroads, both professionally, do I want to keep being an artist?, and personally, who am I if I stopped?
-This piece was fueled by one such quarter-life crisis where I struggled with feelings of who I am and want to become.
-‘Contingency’ was born from a late-night revelation that no matter what the circumstances, I could no longer stay where I am; I had two options: go [back] to what I know or step forward into whatever comes [next].
+This piece was fueled by one such quarter-life crisis, one where I was really struggling with feelings of non-complacency and questioning whether I am okay with the trajectory I set myself on.
+‘Contingency’ was born from a late-night revelation that no matter what the circumstances, I had two options: go [back] to what I know or step forward into whatever comes [next].
+There is no staying here.

 Sketch and Progress stages of ‘Contingency.’